jaantollander/masters-thesis/content/40_results.md

 Total rates of `mknod` and `unlink` operations from compute nodes to each MDT.
 We can see the file creation rate by looking at the rate of `mknod` operations and the file removal rate by looking at the rate of `unlink` operations.
 The values in these plots do not show large variations.
-Elevated rates both in file creation and removal may indicate the creation of temporary files on the Lustre file system, which is undesirable.
+Elevated file creation and removal rates may indicate the creation of temporary files on the Lustre file system, which is undesirable.
 \label{fig:total-mdt-2}
 ](figures/2022-10-27_mdt_compute_2.svg)